rabe42/micro-CA/README.md

 script name        | description
 -------------------|---------------------------------------
-init               | Creates all files neccessary for a CA create-service-crt | Creates a certificate which might be used by a service.
-(DNS required) create-client-crt  | Creates a certificate which might be used by a client and or user. validate           | Checks, if the certficate is valid and issued by this CA.
+init               | Creates all files neccessary for a CA create-service-crt | Creates a certificate and private key which might be used by a service.
+(DNS required) create-client-crt  | Creates a certificate and private key which might be used by a client and or user. validate           | Checks, if the certficate is valid and issued by this CA.

 ## Commands